 It’d be interesting to visualize how the viewers perceive different movies and the unique element that just pops out for different movies.
 Here is a chart that shows the most frequently used words in the reviews posted for each of the Oscar-nominated movies.

-We’ll discuss about ‘The Shape of Water’ in greater details, since it won the best picture award.
+We’ll discuss ‘The Shape of Water’ in greater detail since it won the best picture award.

-Although positive sentiment dominates in the comments on The Shape of Water trailer, the number of comments that expressed sentiments like anger, disgust and negativity were also close in numbers.
-This means, not everyone was impressed by the trailer and many even disliked it for some reason.
-However, none of this seemingly had an effect on the success of this movie.
+Although positive sentiment dominates in the comments on The Shape of Water trailer, the number of comments that expressed sentiments like anger, disgust, and negativity were also close in numbers.
+This means not everyone was impressed by the trailer and many even disliked it for some reason.
+However, none of these seemingly affected the success of this movie.

 The Shape of Water dominated with 13 nominations on 23rd January 2018, when the 90th Academy Awards nominations were announced.
-There has been a sharp rise in the positive sentiment and the gap between positive and negative sentiment widened which suggests that the perception of a movie among the public can be impacted by Oscar nomination and win.
+There has been a sharp rise in the positive sentiment and the gap between positive and negative sentiment widened, which suggests that the perception of a movie among the public can be impacted by Oscar Nominated Movie and win.

 We created a word cloud to find the most commonly occurring words in the comments for “The Shape of Water” trailer.

-The most common words are Abe, Hellboy, Bioshock, looks, like and love.
+The most common words are Abe, Hellboy, Bioshock, looks, like, and love.
 This clearly means the commentators were comparing the creature or plotline of the movie with Hellboy movie (‘Abe’ character) and Bioshock game.
-We can also see that the audience were quite curious about the love and romance element in the movie despite the couple belonging to two entirely different forms of life.
+We can also see that the audience was quite curious about the love and romance element in the movie despite the couple belonging to two entirely different forms of life.

 We found out the most frequently used words in the reviews; however, what about the underlying intent and association between words?
 Let’s try to uncover how certain words are connected by plotting a network graph of bi-grams.

-We can clearly see that the story has a strong association as a prequel of the movie ‘Hellboy’.
-There is some reference of ‘Pacific Rim’ as well — mostly because the director (Guillermo del Toro) of this movie had directed first part of ‘Pacific Rim’.
+We can clearly see that the story has a strong association as a prequel to the movie ‘Hellboy’.
+There is some reference of ‘Pacific Rim’ as well — mostly because the director (Guillermo del Toro) of this movie had directed the first part of ‘Pacific Rim’.
 We can also see that the viewers have mentioned the original inspiration of the movie, i.e., ‘The Creature from the Black Lagoon’.
-Apart from that the egg eating part of the story has also emerged.
+Apart from that, the egg-eating part of the story has also emerged.

-Winning the Oscar is a big deal for those perfecting their craft of making great movies which are setting the standards higher by each passing year.
-While we couldn’t spot any correlation between the responses received by the trailers of these Oscar nominated movies, we could clearly see a rise in the positive sentiment towards movies that have been nominated among the audience and critics.
-However, we hope this might put some heated discussions on whether a certain movie deserved nomination to an end or at least shed some light into the intricacies of the matter.
+Winning the Oscar Nominated Movie is a big deal for those perfecting their craft of making great movies that are setting the standards higher by each passing year.
+While we couldn’t spot any correlation between the responses received by the trailers of these Oscar-nominated movies, we could clearly see a rise in the positive sentiment towards movies that have been nominated among the audience and critics.
+However, we hope this might put some heated discussions on whether a certain movie deserved nomination to an end or at least shed some light on the intricacies of the matter.